 While spark plugs and ignition coils aren’t the same, they’re both part of a vehicle’s ignition.
 Or rather, part of a gasoline-powered vehicle’s ignition system.
 Diesel engines don’t have spark plugs because diesel ignites via compression, not a spark.

-Ignition systems have evolved over the decades, Champion Auto Parts explains, but they work in broadly the same way.
+Ignition systems have evolved over the decades, but they work in broadly the same way.
 There are 2 parts: the primary ignition and the secondary ignition.
 The first comes into play when you press the start button or turn the key.
 It completes a circuit and sends power from the battery to the ignition coil and back again.
 That causes a magnetic field to form in the ignition coil.

 At this point, the secondary ignition system comes into play.
 The exact mechanism depends on if you have a ‘conventional’ system with a distributor, a more modern distributor-less system, or the newest coil-on-lug system, Advance Auto Parts explains.
 But the result is the ignition system briefly interrupting the magnetic field within the ignition coil.

 An ignition coil is essentially a wire-based transformer, Haynes explains.
 The simplest ones are made out of 2 coils of wire around an iron core.
 When the magnetic field gets cut off, it creates an electrical current between the inner and outer coils.
 This bumps the 12 volts from the battery into 50,000 volts or even more.

 Why such a high voltage?
 Because that’s what powers the spark plugs.
 Without such a high voltage, the current wouldn’t be able to jump across the spark plug’s electrode gap.
 No jumping current, no spark.

 Symptoms of a bad ignition coil vs. a bad spark plug